luisfcolon/til/unix/convert-fonts-to-woff-and-woff2.md

 ### Creating .woff2

-`fonts` is the directory where the fonts are located
+`fonts` is the directory where the fonts are loca ted

 ```
 for file in fonts/*.otf; do woff2_compress "$file"; done